1. eXtreme Documentation Driven Development (xDDD)

 Respect

 There is one obvious way to do it.
-Frameworks are not fought; they are respected.
+Frameworks are followed, not fought.

 Reworked: Pair Programming